thibautdelille/JSONCache/readme.txt

 JSON Cache fix this issue. it allow you to generate a json file that content all the informations of a post so the user when visiting your site just need to open the json file.

+== Screenshots ==
+1. Menu Setting of JSON Cache to generate the cache. assets/screenshot-1.png

 == Installation ==
 1. Upload `json-cache` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress